Working in Japan: How to Get a Job in Japan in 2020

 The “traditional” Japanese hiring season goes from November to February for an April 1 start.
 However, not all positions are filled during that season, and there will be positions open year-round with many employers.
-As an international professional, you are not going to be held to the same hiring season as the majority of Japanese job hunters, so you do have some flexibility.
+If relocating to work abroad in Japan, you are not going to be held to the same hiring season as the majority of Japanese job hunters, so you do have some flexibility.

 How long does it take

 At LJC, we will do our best to reply to your initial registration with us within two business days.
 The process for each of our placements is unique and may follow a different timeline.

 Once you have spoken with one of our recruiters and completed the application for a specific position, it will take some time to go through the matching process.
 Once matched, LJC will stay with you for the duration of the interview and hiring process with the employer here in Japan.
 For education and other positions hiring from outside of Japan, for example, if you’re relocating to work abroad in Japan, the process can be cyclical and take some time in advance.
 We recommend that you check the detailed job posting for each position and ask our recruiter about the timeline for each job.